Clean-Server-Pack/clean_multijob/readme.md

 # dirk_multijob

+## Similar Design Better Execution of a well known multijob script (all code is entirely my own)

 ## Useage
 F6 Key is default to open can be changed via keybindings, automatically converts from old ps_ui style of storage, will also pickup setJobs adding these to your multijob menu